-ON THIS PAGE: You will find information about how many people learn they have this type of tumor each year and some general survival information.
-Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
+You will also learn some general information on surviving the disease.
+To see other pages, use the menu on the side of your screen.

-Islet cell tumors are uncommon, with about 1,000 new cases diagnosed each year in the United States.
-They account for about 3% to 5% of all pancreatic cancers.
+Islet cell tumors are uncommon, with about 1,000 people diagnosed each year in the United States.
+Islet cell tumors account for about 3% to 5% of all pancreatic cancers.

-The overall five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
-The five-year survival rate of people with an islet cell tumor is about 42%.
-The survival rate depends on a variety of factors, including whether the tumor can be removed using surgery.
-If a tumor is localized and can be removed, the five-year survival rate is about 55%.
-If a tumor cannot be removed, the rate is about 15%.
+In general, the 5-year survival rate of people with an islet cell tumor is about 42%.
+However, the survival rate depends on a variety of factors, including whether the tumor can be removed using surgery.
+If a tumor is localized and can be removed, the 5-year survival rate is about 55%.
+If a tumor cannot be removed, the 5-year survival rate is about 15%.

 Source: National Cancer Institute.